jordan4ibanez/fast_pack/README.md

 This is written to be modular.
 For example:
 - You can only import the packer and config to turn it into a command line texture folder packer saver if you really want.
-- You could just import the packer and pack a font with trim so it looks nice.
+- You could just import the packer and pack a font with trim so it looks nice and save it to a png.
+- You can create an atlas of letters with a char keyset, export it to an image with trimming and work with it in memory.

 This is the texture atlas that the code below saved: